Founding chapters

 Coordinating entity registered in the United States for the strategic direction of the ecosystem.

-SDGs 3, 4, 5, 8, 10, 11, 16 and 17 identified as methodological reference framework.
+SDGs 3, 4, 5, 8, 10, 11, 16 and 17 identified as methodological reference framework, not verified outcomes.

 These figures refer to documented institutional capacities.
 They must not be presented as final results in terms of beneficiaries, attendance, social impact or satisfaction.